 To ensure that these requirements are met the management of TTC, through each and every employee is committed to the operation, maintenance and continual improvement of a formal integrated management system i.e. ISO 9001.

 The TTC Group is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website or receiving an agreed service organised through your employer, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+This policy explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 a.
 What we collect